bakkenbaeck/SweetSwift/README.md

 }
 ```

-"Hey, but this doesn't work with String types!"
+_"Hey, but this doesn't work with String types!"._

 Doesn't matter, you shouldn't be using that anyway since it doesn't provide you a way to return localized variations.
 So maybe this should be better.